ElGuillermo/HLL_CRCON_Installer/README.md

 > **Only use it on a freshly installed Linux distro.**

 > [!WARNING]
-> Running the script over a previous CRCON install will DELETE it.
+> Running the script on a machine where a previous CRCON is installed will DELETE it.
-> It will **try** to backup your existing `.env`, `compose.yaml` and database,
+> It will **try** to backup your existing `.env`, `compose.yaml` and database before,
-> but that will fail if you have changed the default install paths.
+> but that could fail, mostly if you have changed the default install paths.
 >
-> Please make sure to backup any data you find valuable before proceeding.
+> -> Please make sure to backup any data you find valuable before proceeding.

 Tested on :
 - [Debian](https://www.debian.org/) 12.9.0